JetBrains/kotlin-web-site/docs/topics/run-code-snippets.md

 ### Use modules

-We can use classes or functions from a Kotlin project, in our scratches and worksheets.
+You can use classes or functions from a Kotlin project in your scratches and worksheets.

 Worksheets automatically get access to classes and functions from the module where they reside.